Degree of non-K\"ahlerianity for 6-dimensional nilmanifolds

 \section{$8$-dimensional nilmanifolds and pluriclosed metrics}

-While, for $6$-dimensional nilmanifolds endowed with a left-invariant complex structure, the condition that a given left-invariant metric is pluriclosed depends just on the associated Lie algebra and not on the chosen left-invariant Hermitian metric, \cite[Theorem 1.2]{fino-parton-salamon}, this holds no more true in dimension greater than $6$, see \cite[\S2]{rossi-tomassini}.
-The $8$-dimensional nimanifolds endowed with a left-invariant complex structure such that every left-invariant Hermitian metric is pluriclosed have been classified by the third author and A. Tomassini in \cite[Theorem 13]{rossi-tomassini} into two families, compare also \cite[Theorem 4.1]{enrietti-fino-vezzoni} (as a consequence, it turns out that a left-invariant complex structure on a $8$-dimensional nilmanifold is pluriclosed for every left-invariant Hermitian metric if and only if it is astheno-K\"ahler for every left-invariant Hermitian metric, \cite[Theorem 15]{rossi-tomassini}); more precisely, the first family consists of nilmanifolds of the type $M^6\times \T^2$, where $M^6$ is a $6$-dimensional nilmanifold endowed with a left-invariant complex structure such that any left-invariant Hermitian metric on it is pluriclosed, \cite[Theorem 1.2]{fino-parton-salamon}, and $\T^2$ is the standard $2$-dimensional torus endowed with the standard left-invariant complex structure.
+While, for $6$-dimensional nilmanifolds endowed with an invariant complex structure, the condition that a given invariant metric is pluriclosed depends just on the associated Lie algebra and not on the chosen invariant Hermitian metric, \cite[Theorem 1.2]{fino-parton-salamon}, this holds no more true in dimension greater than $6$, see \cite[\S2]{rossi-tomassini}.
+The $8$-dimensional nimanifolds endowed with an invariant complex structure such that every invariant Hermitian metric is pluriclosed have been classified by the third author and A. Tomassini in \cite[Theorem 13]{rossi-tomassini} into two families, compare also \cite[Theorem 4.1]{enrietti-fino-vezzoni} (as a consequence, it turns out that an invariant complex structure on a $8$-dimensional nilmanifold is pluriclosed for every invariant Hermitian metric if and only if it is astheno-K\"ahler\footnote{We recall that a Hermitian metric $g$ on a complex manifold $(X,J)$ of complex dimension $n$ is said to be {\em astheno-K\"ahler} (according to the terminology by J. Jost and S.-T. Yau) if the associated $(1,1)$-form $\omega:=g(J\sspace,\ssspace)$ satisfies $\del\delbar\omega^{n-2}=0$.} for every invariant Hermitian metric, \cite[Theorem 15]{rossi-tomassini}); more precisely, the first family consists of nilmanifolds of the type $M^6\times \T^2$, where $M^6$ is a $6$-dimensional nilmanifold endowed with an invariant complex structure such that any invariant Hermitian metric on it is pluriclosed, \cite[Theorem 1.2]{fino-parton-salamon}, and $\T^2$ is the standard $2$-dimensional torus endowed with the standard complex structure.
 In this section, we study the Bott-Chern cohomology of such $8$-dimensional nilmanifolds $M^6\times \T^2$.
 Recall that the possible $M^6$ have been classified in \cite[Theorem 3.2]{fino-parton-salamon} by A. Fino, M. Parton, and S. Salamon in terms of their associated Lie algebra.